Unmute the Patch Tokens: Rethinking Probing in Multi-Label Audio Classification: Introduction

 \begin{mybox}[\textbf{Contributions}] \begin{enumerate}[leftmargin=0.3cm]

-\item \textbf{Investigation of the pooling bottleneck.} Through an extensive benchmark spanning 6 audio SSL spectrogram encoders, 15 datasets, and 10 pooling methods, we empirically demonstrate that the underperformance of probing in (multi-label) audio stems not from a deficit in the frozen embeddings, but from a pooling bottleneck.
-We show that fixed global embeddings from the \texttt{cls}-token are currently insufficient for capturing sparse, localized sound events.
+\item \textbf{Audio probing benchmark.} {We conduct an extensive benchmark to systematically investigate the pooling bottleneck in audio SSL.
+Our analysis establishes a probing hierarchy, demonstrates that the \texttt{cls}-token probe and fine-tuning can be unfaithful evaluators of audio SSL models, quantifies the impact of polyphony in probing, and shows that supervised adaption after pre-training alters \texttt{cls}-token's quality and model rankings.} We empirically show that the bottleneck stems from the pooling method, not the embeddings, challenging the validity of current evaluation practices in {achieving \gls*{sota} performance on AudioSet}.

-\item \textbf{Binarized prototypical probes.} We introduce a lightweight probe that addresses the pooling bottleneck by performing class-wise information aggregation directly on the token map.
-Our method learns a set of binary prototypes for each class, creating a multi-vector summary that effectively captures localized, class-relevant information from the patch tokens.
+\item \textbf{Elevating probing in audio.} Prototype methods notably outperform other pooling methods, including linear and attentive.
+This result challenges the reliance on costly fine-tuning and establishes probing as a competitive and efficient paradigm for evaluating audio SSL models.

-\item \textbf{Elevating probing in audio.} Prototype methods outperform other pooling methods, including linear and attentive.
-This result challenges the reliance on costly fine-tuning and establishes probing as a competitive and efficient paradigm for evaluating audio SSL models. \end{enumerate} \end{mybox}
+\item \textbf{Binarized prototypical probes.} We introduce an efficient probe that addresses the pooling bottleneck by performing {class-wise and multi-vector information aggregation on the tokens.} {We simplify prior prototypical approaches by decoupling prototypes from class constraints and eliminating an explicit orthogonality loss, while achieving competitive performance.}